adeyemijosh/ERC-Conditional-Tokens/README.md

 Prediction markets have demonstrated product market fit through platforms like Polymarket.
 The Gnosis Conditional Tokens framework from 2019 pioneered the core primitives of splitting, merging, and redeeming positions based on oracle outcomes.
 But there is no formal ERC standard, limiting interoperability.

-To enable a thriving ecosystem of prediction markets and futarchy governance we need a standard interface.
+To enable a thriving ecosystem of prediction markets we need a standard interface.
 This ERC addresses this through three core operations:

 1. **Condition Preparation**: Registers a condition with an oracle, question identifier and outcome count.
 2. **Position Splitting & Merging**: Converts collateral into outcome tokens (split) or recombines them (merge).